On average over 5000 people enter "headache back of head" into Google each month, and this is THE list of causes.

-Vascular Loop Compression of Upper cervical nerve Roots
+Vascular Loop Compression of Upper Cervical Nerve Roots

-Due to Structural Disease of the Junction Between Headache and Neck
+5. Headache Back of Head Due to Structural Disease of the Junction Between Head and Neck

-Single case of severe occipital pain associated with a vascular lesion in the upper spinal cord .
+Single case of severe pain in the back of the head associated with a vascular lesion in the upper spinal cord .

 6: Headache Back of Head Caused by Primary or "Idiopathic" Conditions

 This is a localised, fixed area of pain the size and shape of a coin.
 It is thought to be due to inflammation of one of the cutaneous nerves of the scalp, and is more a nuisance than a serious disorder .

 New Daily Persistent Headache

-64% have bilateral pain and 60% have occipital pain.
-In 55% the pain is described as throbbing at times and 54% report pressure symptoms at times, and some experience both throbbing and pressure
+80% of these people recall the onset of new headache several months earlier and the pain seems to persist, and no cause is found .
+Some of these are associated with a viral infection.64% have bilateral pain and 60% have headache in the back of the head.
+In 55% the pain is described as throbbing at times and 54% report pressure symptoms at times, and some experience both throbbing and pressure.

 7: Headache Back of Head: Associated with other Diseases

 Brain Tumour Headache